 - Paint: Believe it or not, something as simple as repainting your home – inside or out – can add to its value and bring you a return when you sell it.
 Think outside the box and choose colored paint, rather than white.
 Look for rich neutral shades if you’re selling the home, so that buyers can move in without painting and decorate however they like.
 Click here to read more about our Home Painting services.

 - New windows: Older windows are often huge sources of lost heat in the winter and cool air in the summer.
 As a result, replacing the windows in your home can add value and bring you a return if you’re selling it.
-It may not be one of the more exciting home improvements, but it’s practical and economical for both you and the buyer.
+It may not be one of the most exciting home improvements that pay off, but it’s practical and economical for both you and the buyer.

 Whether you plan to stay in the home and enjoy the updates yourself, or use them to help the home sell better, some home improvements are just better at adding value than others.
 Owning a home is, after all, an investment, so to ensure you can eventually cash in on what you spend, stick to the home improvement projects that are most likely to impress buyers.